Have you been blacklisted in error? Learn more here.

 What Is a Bogon, and Why Should I Filter It?

 A bogon prefix is a route that should never appear in the Internet routing table.
-A packet routed over the public Internet (not including over VPNs or other tunnels) should never have a source address in a bogon range.
+A packet routed over the public Internet (not including over VPNs or other tunnels) should never have an address in a bogon range.
 These are commonly found as the source addresses of DDoS attacks.

 Bogons are defined as Martians (private and reserved addresses defined by RFC 1918, RFC 5735, and RFC 6598) and netblocks that have not been allocated to a regional internet registry (RIR) by the Internet Assigned Numbers Authority.

 The Bogons list above reflects unallocated, reserved, and special designated IPv4 address ranges only.
 When address space is allocated by IANA to the RIRs, it is often subdivided before being assigned to specific networks.
 Our traditional bogons do not include the ranges that are unassigned by the RIRs.
 More importantly, our traditional bogons project predates wide adoption of IPv6 and does not include IPv6 addresses.

 Fullbogons begins with the traditional bogon prefixes.
 We then add the IP space allocated to the RIRs, but not yet assigned by them to ISPs or other end-users.
 This provides a much more granular and enumerative view of IP space that should not appear on the Internet.

 Fullbogons are available for both IPv4 and IPv6.
 Due to the fragmented nature of IP allocations and assignments, the fullbogons feed is much larger than the traditional bogon feed.